-As we have highlighted in our previous notes, VNH's portfolio is distinctly different from the VN All-Share (or any Vietnamese-focused ETF for that matter).
-VNH's portfolio has a high active share - typically 75-80% - and it should be noted that the index does not benefit from the manager's strong focus on ESG considerations.
+As we have highlighted in our previous notes, VNH's portfolio is distinctly different from the VN All-Share (or any Vietnamese-focused exchange traded fund (ETF) for that matter).
+VNH's portfolio has a high active share - typically 75-80% - and it should be noted that the index does not benefit from the manager's strong focus on environmental, social and governance (ESG) considerations.